 On Killing: The Psychological Cost of Learning to Kill in War and Society

 And I've thought.
 A lot.

 I grew up the son of parents from Virginia coal country, Appalachian Scots-Irish whose families knew the meaning of "poor."
 But they got out, spent at least some time in college, my father joined the Air Force and received electronics training, and they built the American Dream - a home, two cars, three kids.
 They put two of us through college and the third through technical school, and have retired comfortably.
 I married into instant family, and have a step-daughter and two grandkids, a home and three cars (one about to go up for sale.)
 I live comfortably, am paid well enough to indulge in an expensive hobby, and have time enough to indulge in this one.

-When I met the woman who would become my wife in 1993 I was exposed for the first time to someone who only knew about guns and gun owners what she saw on TV or read in the media.
+When in 1993 I met the woman who would later become my wife, I was exposed for the first time to someone who only knew about guns and gun owners what she saw on TV or read in the media.
 Her father owned firearms, but they stayed, literally, in the closet.
 He, like a lot of gun owners, didn't hunt, didn't shoot.
 His guns just collected dust.

 The day we met I had spent the afternoon at the property of family friends with the rest of my family, blasting away at the desert with our combined arsenal; rifles, pistols, and shotguns.
 I told her up front that I was a gunny, just in case it was going to be a problem.

 The discussion was . . . interesting, to say the least.